c2i-junia/TerraCiia/README.md

 ## Contributing

-This part was taken from https://github.com/c2i-junia/rustcraft?tab=readme-ov-file#contributing
+This part was taken from the [rustcraft README.md](https://github.com/c2i-junia/rustcraft?tab=readme-ov-file#contributing)

 ### Guidelines